marwagaser/NutritionInformation/README.md

 2. https://pixabay.com/api/docs/

 The `Edamam` API was used to fetch information regarding the nutrients found in the food the user searches for in this application.
 Meanwhile, the `Pixabay` API was used to fetch the images of the food the user searches for, in order to display both the image and the nutrients information of the searched food.

+# How to use the application
+Enter a the name of the food item you want to learn more about its nutrients in the search bar, then hit the button `Go`.
+A picture of the food item you are searching for along with the nutrients information of that item are going to be displayed.
 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.